 In the summer of 1985, my family took a road trip to Denver to visit my aunt and uncle.
 We visited junkyards in both Colorado and Nevada.
-They were magical experiences for me, to run through tall weeds with giant grasshoppers with growling junkyard dogs behind chain link fences, plate-spotting and calling the finds out to my mom and older brother (both of whom did all the dirty work).
+They were magical experiences for me, to run through tall weeds with giant grasshoppers with growling junkyard dogs behind chain link fences, plate-spotting and calling the finds out to my mom and older brother (both of whom did all the dirty work!).

 ALPCA has multiple regions, each of which has several local meets every year.
 The one for my area is the Gold Rush Region.
 But in those days there was no Gold Rush Region.
-I did attend a couple of meets and got more plates there, but I hoped to attend a international convention, which occurs once per year in a U.S. city.
+I did attend a couple of independent meets and got more plates there, but I hoped to attend a international convention, which occurs once per year in a U.S. city.
 I had “license plate dreams,” such as going to an international convention, finding a treasure chest-full of license plates underwater, and discovering a truckload of plates.

 It wasn’t long before license plates covered my entire room.
 There were jokes about all the nail holes I was putting in my walls.
-For a time, I designed my own license plates, rotating through all the states and displaying the product on my door.
+For a time, I designed my own license plates, rotating through all the states and displaying the products on my door.

 My neighbor and childhood friend started collecting as well.
 His father often went on business trips, and bring back plates for his son.
 But he’d always give a few to me.
 I have a wonderful memory of him carrying a large black trash bag, and my friend and I eagerly awaiting to see which plates he’d pull out.